| |

 Leadership Awards (For U.S. only):

-for the students from the Asia-Pacific region going to the U.S. for study in any
+$ 5,000 awards for the students from the Asia-Pacific region going to

-discipline.
-Six of the 36 awards went to Indians in 1998.
-Applications must reach the
+Indians in 1998.
+Applications must reach the programme’s Malaysia

-programmes Malaysia office by 15th September.
-Decisions are announced by
+office by 15th September.
+Decisions are

-31st December.
+announced by 31st December.

-For more details and application form, write to USEFI or email awards@attmail.com or fax at (886) 2-2715-7013 (attn:
+For more details and application form, write to USEFI or email [email protected]

-AT&T Leadership Award)
+or fax at (886) 2-2715-7013 (attn: AT&T Leadership Award)

 Rotary